hanymragab/plans2025-resources/README.md

 # Automotive Speed Estimation: Sensor Types and Error Characteristics from OBD-II to ADAS

-This repository accompanies the IEEE conference paper **"Automotive Speed Estimation: Sensor Types and Error Characteristics from OBD-II to ADAS"**, to be presented at **"Conference Title"**.
+This repository accompanies the IEEE conference paper **"Automotive Speed Estimation: Sensor Types and Error Characteristics from OBD-II to ADAS"**.
 A preprint is available on [arXiv](https://arxiv.org/abs/2501.00242).

 ---